-The brilliant novelist and critic Angela Carter once mused that it’s hard to imagine being killed by too much fun – “death by tickling, perhaps.”
+The novelist and critic Angela Carter once mused that it’s hard to imagine being killed by too much fun: “Death by tickling, perhaps.”

-In interviews, Moriarty has expressed a fear of being boring in the theater.
-Yet he’s employed the exact same methods with Shakespeare for ten years now: stripping down the script, using a modern setting, adding pop songs (this time, it’s Jill Scott, Billy Joel and Stevie Wonder who fill in), arming actors with squirt guns, encouraging singalongs with the audience, casting actors non-traditionally and having them run through the aisles to delight us because, look, there’s someone actually running through the aisles during a performance.
+In interviews, Moriarty has expressed a fear of being boring.
+Yet he’s employed the same methods with Shakespeare for ten years now: stripping down the script, using a modern setting, arming actors with squirt guns, adding pop songs (this time, it’s Jill Scott, Billy Joel and Stevie Wonder filling in), encouraging singalongs with the audience and having actors run through the aisles to delight us because, look, there’s someone actually running through the aisles – and not to a restroom.

-In all this, it seems he’s more afraid of Shakespeare’s own words, Shakespeare’s wisdom and humor simply delivered by talented actors – something that audiences might actually want.
-This time around, all that’s missing from Moriarty’s go-to techniques is the celebratory balloon or confetti drop at the end.
-But let’s return to that confetti-less finale later: It reflects one of the director’s more interesting and substantive changes to Shakespeare’s play.
+In all this, it seems Moriarty is more afraid of the stillness and silence that can come with true emotion – or he’s wary of just Shakespeare’s words, Shakespeare’s wisdom and humor, all of it simply and directly delivered by talented actors: the very things audiences might have come to experience.
+This time around, all that’s missing from Moriarty’s go-to props and gambits is the celebratory balloon or confetti drop at the end.
+We’ll return to that confetti-less finale later: It actually reflects one of the director’s most beguiling takes on Twelfth Night.

-Having been shipwrecked on the Adriatic seashore, Viola (Delphi Borich) asks some passing strangers, “What country, friends, is this?”
+Viola (Delphi Borich) is shipwrecked and lost on the Adriatic seashore, so she asks some passing strangers, “What country, friends, is this?”
 Their reply: “This is Illyria, lady.”
-But we know the real answer: “This is Padre Island, babe.”
-The cut-off shorts, the swaying palm trees, the young people dancing to an onstage band playing Prince’s ‘Let’s Go Crazy’: All we need are some frats lighting up some blunts.
+But we know the real answer: “It’s the beach on Padre Island, babe.”
+The cut-off shorts, the swaying palm trees, the young people dancing to an onstage cover band playing Prince’s ‘Let’s Go Crazy’: All we need are some frat boys lighting up some blunts.

-If only that much attention had gone into rooting the characters as real, conflicted or engaging human beings, we might feel something was at stake.
+If only that much attention had gone into rooting the characters as real, conflicted or engaging, we might feel something was at stake.
 Something might delight and illuminate.

 To be generous,